 15 days before the actual wedding, wedding rituals begin with Barni Band-hwana.
 During this ceremony, a piece of thread called Mauli is tied to the hands of both the groom and his parents to humbly request a safe wedding day from the gods.
 Another important tradition, which is normally the next step, is the Mayara; also known as the “Maternal Uncle’s Ceremony.”
 During this ceremony, gifts for the bride and the groom’s mothers are provided by the uncles.

-Sangeet, another event that allows relatives and friends of the bride and groom to gather, is a blissful moment filled with dancing, singing, and interaction between families.
+Sangeet, another event that allows relatives and friends of the bride and groom to gather, is a blissful moment filled with dancing, singing, and interaction between families with our professional Indian DJ Dallas.
 This event is hosted by the bride’s family.
 It also serves as an icebreaker to introduce unknown family members to the groom’s family.
 Overall, preparing for a Traditional Indian wedding is vastly different than preparing for a modernized Western wedding.
 Many ancient traditions are followed and the process bonds the bride and groom’s families rather than just the couple.